 Overall, the average daily temperature in China in October ranges between 50 and 68 degrees Fahrenheit while the country receives an average of two inches of rainfall for the month.
 For the most part, cities in China experience cooling temperatures over the course of October, but there will still be moderate rain levels in southern and eastern China.

 Layers are essential for autumn weather in China.
-Pack comfortable walking shoes, such as flats or tennis shoes, if you plan on doing a lot of sightseeing.
-Casual clothes are very acceptable in China, so feel free to bring jeans and some shirts that you can easily mix and match.
-This will also save space in your suitcase for any souvenirs you may want to take home.
+If you plan on doing a lot of sightseeing pack comfortable walking shoes, such as flats or tennis shoes.
 Although it's always smart to pack essentials (such as comfortable walking shoes), you should tailor your packing list to the areas you're traveling to in China.

 - North: It will be cool during the day and chilly at night.
 A light daytime base layer with a fleece or sweater layer at night is a good option.